delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A8b_Announcements_of_Jan_4_2026/README.md

 Please add your name to one of the four quarters within your chosen slot.
 For those who are not ready yet, we will provide further instructions soon.

+Please note that the viva will be online.

 Best regards,
 Anand